ALL Metrics

 Patients will be asked to come a week after screening.
 Firstly, they asked the side effects of the supplementation, including gastrointestinal disorders (nausea, diarrhea, epigastric pain).
 Second blood samples will be then drawn to measure post-intervention serum AA, MDA, and TAC.

-During surgery, after the initial incision, 0.3 mL of aqueous humor will be taken using a 1 cc syringe with a 30 G cannula.
+Sampling for oxidative stress in the aqueous humour will be performed twice, pre- and post-phacoemulsification.
+During surgery, after the initial incision, 0.2 mL of aqueous humor will be taken using a 1 cc syringe with a 30 G cannula.
 Phacoemulsification will then be conducted using standard operating procedure to intraocular lens implantation.
-Another 0.3 mL of aqueous humor will then be taken three minutes after removing the viscoelastic as a post-phacoemulsification sample.
+Another 0.2 mL of aqueous humor will then be taken three minutes after removing the viscoelastic as a post-phacoemulsification sample.
+This sampling volume is within the range commonly used in aqueous humor biomarker studies and is considered safe under surgical conditions.
+Because the sampling will be performed through the surgical incision and the anterior chamber will subsequently be maintained with a balanced salt solution, anterior chamber stability will not be affected.16,17 The pre-phacoemulsification aqueous humour samples will be analysed for ascorbic acid (AA), total antioxidant capacity (TAC), and malondialdehyde (MDA), while the post-phacoemulsification samples will be analysed for MDA levels only.
+Intraoperative parameters, including effective phacoemulsification time (EPT) and total surgical duration, will be recorded for each procedure.
 All patients will receive topical medications: levofloxacin 5 mg/mL every three hours for one week, prednisolone acetate 10 mg/mL every three hours for 1 week, and tapered down in 4-6 weeks.

 Every patient will be evaluated one day, one week, four weeks, and six weeks post-phacoemulsification to measure study parameters and signs of complications, i.e. inflammation or infection.
 Patients who experience side effects or complications, including toxic anterior segment syndrome (TASS) or endophthalmitis during the duration of follow-up will be exempted from the study and managed according to the standard operational procedure of the Department of Ophthalmology, Faculty of Medicine, University of Indonesia.